lnxjedi/gopherbot-doc/doc/src/botdev/IDE.md

 Usage: ./botc.sh profile|dev|start|stop|remove (options...) (arguments...)
 ...
 ```
-3. Generate a new profile for working on your robot; replace `dolores` in the example with the name you'll give your robot:
+3. Generate a new profile for working on your robot; in the example command shown, you'll need to change the robot name, full name and email address (used for attributing git pushes):
 ```shell
 $ ./cbot.sh profile -k ~/.ssh/id_rsa dolores "David Parsley" parsley@linuxjedi.org | tee dolores.env
 ## Lines starting with #| are used by the cbot.sh script